Techno-coder/lexica/README.md

 * `context` - Displays the compiler context state
 * `basic <reversible|entropic> <function>` - Displays the basic node lowering of a function
 * `evaluate <function>` - Evaluates and returns the result of a zero arity function
+* `cycle <function>` - Evaluates and reverses and returns the parameter values of a zero arity function

 ## Influence
 Lexica has been influenced by: